Protprommart/Printing-Business-Analysis/README.md

 # Printing Business Analysis
+**Charlie Printing LTD., PART.** is a company providing printing services, primarily generating revenue from industrial labeling product stickers.
+As advancements in data analytics have grown, the company has been maintaining raw sales data for each client which the company want to extract business insights from the data.

 ## The objective
-Observing the sales trend of Charlie Printing LTD., PART. from year 2006 to 2023 in order to identify the customer sales trend and what could be improved to increase relationship with existing and incoming customer.
+To analyze the sales trends of Charlie Printing LTD., PART. from 2006 to 2023, identifying customer sales patterns and opportunities for strengthening relationships with existing and new customers.

 ## North Star Metric
-* Sales: Amount of stickers of orders in each years and all years
+* **Sales**: Quantity of sticker orders per year and overall.
-* Customer Relationship: Strong relationships with the recurring customers
+* **Customer** Relationship: Maintaining strong relationships with recurring customers.

 ![Charlie_printing_Analysis_newdashboard](Charlie_printing_Analysis_newdashboard.jpg)

 ## Summary of Insights
 ### Sales
-* The overall general trend of sales has gone up, with the year 2021 as having the most sales
+- The overall sales trend has increased, with 2021 having the highest sales.
-* From year 2006 until 2013, the total sales are under 3 millions baht, with a slight decrease in sales in the year 2009
+- From 2006 to 2013, total sales were below 3 million baht, with a slight dip in 2009.
-* Top three customers that the company offer the service to by total sales value are SATYS (CIEE THAILAND prior), TEAMAEKRUA, and AIRCON MFG., LTD.
+- The top three customers by total sales value are SATYS (formerly CIEE THAILAND), TEAMAEKRUA, and AIRCON MFG., LTD.

 ### Customer Relationship
-* There are total of 15 customers that regular order from the company, 11 of those customer still actively purchase our product in the last 3 years
+- There are a total of 15 customers who regularly order from the company; 11 of these customers have actively purchased from us in the last three years.
-* 2 new customers that recently order with the company are Delloyx and RED STAR 5 CO.,LTD
+- Two new customers recently placed orders: Delloyx and RED STAR 5 CO., LTD.
-* 6 customers that had stopped purchase company's product in the last 3 years include HANA SEMECONDUCTOR, PDI TRADING CO.,LTD, DERLITE CO.,LTD., PS SCREEN CO.,LTD., and SIAM ANGLO CO., LTD, WORK RITE CO.,LTD.
+- Six customers have ceased purchasing from the company in the past three years: HANA SEMICONDUCTOR, PDI TRADING CO., LTD, DERLITE CO., LTD., PS SCREEN CO., LTD., SIAM ANGLO CO., LTD, and WORK RITE CO., LTD.

 ## Recommendation and Next steps
-* The relationship with the main top customers are still considered to be consistent, but there are more customers who stop order compared to new customer who recently became a regular customer
+- Relationships with the top customers remain stable, but more customers have stopped ordering compared to the number of new regular customers.
-* There is a need to increase promotion for old customers who haven't been working with the company to be interested in ordering from us again
+- Increase promotions targeting former customers to re-engage them with our offerings.
-* More marketing should also be carried out to advertised new customers
+- Enhance marketing efforts to attract new customers.
-* The total sales have recently going through some decreased since the year 2022, but it is not a huge concern as the total sales are still in a good performance standing
+- While there has been a slight decline in total sales since 2022, it is not a major concern as overall performance remains strong.

 ## Technical Process
 The technical process included:
-* Cleaning and preparing the data in **Excel**
+- Cleaning and preparing the data in **Excel**
-* Building a self-service dashboard for visualization in **PowerBI**
+- Building a self-service dashboard for visualization in **PowerBI**